kitplummer/modsofengent/msee_culture.md

 It is much easier to talk about knowledge sharing than it is to have a culture that subscribes to it.
 This is caused by everything from personalities to job security.
 However, an enterprise that establishes the right process and tools, will grow the culture in the direction that it wishes.
 It really starts with a social-centric source code repository toolset - all Github.com.
 While Github is one example, there a handful of options available for intra-enterprise use.
 By removing the barrier to entry for contributions - even if outside the project’s own development team - the enterprise establishes a "search-first" environment.
 By opening this door the enterprise can also prevent tribal knowledge where certain projects hoard - intentionally or otherwise.

 Brown-bags, book studies, hosting meet-ups, and tech-sharing conferences all can serve to help distribute knowledge through the organization.
 Getting junior staff involved in the general knowledge sharing culture, by presenting on their learning process removes inhibition and helps create an accepting environment.

 The idea of knowledge sharing isn’t without issue.
-In most cases it is the tools at the root of these issues (NOTE:  http://www.jarche.com/2013/03/the-knowledge-sharing-paradox/) rather than the concept itself.
+In most cases it is the tools at the root of these issues[^culture4] rather than the concept itself.
 The challenge becomes one where pockets of knowledge can be created, and technologies and practices are complex enough where it doesn’t make sense to share.
 Enterprises have a tendency to want to create "areas of expertise" or “communities of practice” which attempt to create opportunities for knowledge sharing, but end up just constraining the reach of the knowledge.
 Micro and macro sharing?

 At some point it makes sense to share with intent being enterprise awareness - the macro, while also sharing for expertise - the micro.
 But, the point here is that enterprises should focus on creating networks of individuals who can create collective knowledge in breadth, across project boundaries.  ???
 Missing something here.
 How to close this out?

 One challenge for enterprises is creating an environment that isn’t about squeezing out individual knowledge, or appearing to be an intellectual property suck.
 One way to manage this is to enable engineers to be more open, sharing publically via blog posts and big-community contributions.
 Therefore the individual’s effort is as much about self-marketing (internally and externally) as it is about sharing.

 ## Polyglot yet Mastery